-For anybody who needs to know how much their solicitor’s or conveyancer’s fees will be when buying a house, then they will need to appreciate a number of factors that dictate how much you will pay.
+For anybody who needs to know how much their conveyancer’s or solicitor’s fees when buying a house will be, then they will need to appreciate a number of factors that dictate how much you will pay.

 You should be aware that some mortgage lenders may offer a select list of conveyancers, and some offer the service as part of their mortgage deal, but you are free to choose your own and pay them.
 That means you’ll need to know how much solicitor fees for buying a house are.